 1 WALK ALONG THE EAST SIDE GALLERY

+1.3 kilometers of art, and for free!
 The best example of street art in the city is undoubtedly the East Side Gallery.
 This remaining stretch of the Berlin Wall now acts as a memorial of freedom, where artists and activists have used paintings to express themselves in bold, creative ways.
-The artwork is pretty incredible and well worth a visit to appreciate the historical importance of the site, too.
+The artwork is incredible and well worth a visit to appreciate the historical importance of the site, too.

 Visit Berlin’s main sight which commemorates the millions of Jews who were murdered during the Holocaust.
 Comprising of 2,711 blocks of concrete standing parallel to each other in various rows, its sheer simplicity and minimalism is a beautiful tribute to those who suffered most during the Nazi regime.
 It’s an incredibly moving experience; you can feel a powerful but peaceful atmosphere in the air whilst you’re there.
 Well worth a visit and a haunting reminder of the past.